aidantr/FuzzyCRegression.jl/docs/src/package.md

 will install the package and its dependencies, which include [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/) for minimization and [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) for automatic differentiation.

 ## Fitting the FCR model
-There are two ways to fit an FCR model, using DataFrames or using arrays.
+There are two ways to fit an FCR model, using DataFrames or arrays.

-If the dataset is stored as a [DataFrame](https://dataframes.juliadata.org/stable/), the model can be fit using `fit(df,y_name,x_names,G,m,...)`, where the independent and dependent variables are referenced using their column names.
-For example, using the iris dataset from the [RDatasets](https://github.com/JuliaStats/RDatasets.jl) package:
+If the dataset is stored as a [DataFrame](https://dataframes.juliadata.org/stable/), the model can be fit using `fit(df,y_name,x_names,G,m,...)`, where the  variables are referenced using their column names.
+For example, using the iris dataset from [RDatasets](https://github.com/JuliaStats/RDatasets.jl):

 ```julia
 using FuzzyCRegression, RDatasets